 Supermarkets was the most significant distribution channel for free from packaged food in 2021, with both Migros Genossenschaftsbund and Coop Genossenschaft offering an extensive range of free from private label products for daily needs, which are well-appreciated by Swiss customers.
 Next came e-commerce, which has been a key channel for free from products for a long time.

 The forecast period is expected to see levels of food intolerance and allergies rise.
 Manufacturers and modern grocery retailers are expected to develop a growing range of products targeting consumers with food allergies and intolerance, especially as many other consumers also perceive such products to be healthier than standard alternatives.

-While demand for free from lactose and free from gluten products was previously limited to those people who were intolerant to lactose and gluten, their popularity is also expected to further increase among consumers who are unaffected by such intolerances.
-Rising concerns about lactose allergies are projected to contribute towards the ongoing success of free from dairy milk alternatives, such as soy milk, almond milk, and coconut milk.
+While demand for free from lactose and free from gluten products was previously limited to those people who were intolerant to lactose and gluten, their popularity is also expected to further increase amongst consumers who are unaffected by such intolerances.
+Rising concerns about lactose allergies are projected to contribute towards the ongoing success of free from dairy milk alternatives, such as soy-, almond-, and coconut-based options.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 Understand the latest market trends and future growth opportunities for the Food Intolerance industry in Switzerland with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Food Intolerance industry in Switzerland, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.